jadecobra/python_tdd_exercises/source/truth table 04: logical implication.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-* How can we make this better? let us make the nested condition one line
+* How can we make this better?
+What if we make the nested condition one line
   .. code-block:: python

        def logical_implication(p, q):